Wealth seems to be a sensitive topic. Some people don’t mind parading the wealth they’ve created.

 There is one big lesson that I’ve had to learn over the years.
 That lesson is how to be a good steward of my financial resources in a way that provides for my family based upon the unique needs of our situation in life.
 And stewardship is about more than just saving.

-As I became more and more “successful”, I had to learn to use the resources for the benefit of my family.
+As I became more and more “successful,” I had to learn to use our resources for the benefit of my family.
 Some fathers are given jobs where they can afford to spend all but 8 hours a day with their wife and children.
 I have not.
-I have been given talents that have pulled me into a demanding career.
+I have been given and have developed talents that have pulled me into a demanding career.
 I don’t get a ton of quantity time, but I can afford quality time.
-I learned several years ago that one of the ways I can bless my family and be a good steward of my financial resources is to not get caught up in “spending too much on experiences that will bring us together.
+I learned several years ago that one of the ways I can bless my family and be a good steward of my financial resources is to not get caught up in spending too much on experiences that will bring us together.

-I’ve learned that a few weekend trips sprinkled throughout the year can be a fabulous blessing to my wife and kids.
-We are able to spend dedicated time together that we otherwise we wouldn’t be able to if we were to stay at home in the midst of the business of life.
+- I’ve learned that a few weekend trips sprinkled throughout the year can be a fabulous blessing for the family.
+We are able to spend dedicated time together that we otherwise wouldn’t be able to if we were to stay at home in the midst of everyday life.

-One of my pet peeves early on in our marriage was eating out.
-I have had to learn that because I’m not always around to help out, it can be very taxing on Teresa to not only run the kids around but make a home cooked meal every night.
-I’ve learned to enjoy eating out as a family a lot more often than I was originally comfortable with in order to give my wife the break she deserves.
+- One of my pet peeves early on in our marriage was eating out.
+I quickly learned that because I’m not always around to help out, it was very taxing on Teresa to not only run the kids around but make a home-cooked meal every night.
+I’ve come to enjoy eating out as a family a lot more often than I was originally comfortable with in order to give Teresa the break she deserves.

-These are all things that I would have considered “being spoiled” and “over the top” ten years ago .
+These are all things that I would have considered “being spoiled” and “over the top” ten years ago.
 The reality is that, for me, they are not.
-I have been blessed with resources that allow me to bless my family with something different.
+I have been blessed with resources that allow me to bless my family with experiences that enrich our lives.

-I am confident that so long as I remain generous in my giving to others, do not become addicted to the worldly things I can afford and that my “investments” remain about accomplishing my mission as a husband and father as opposed to status or sensuality, then I am using the resources I’ve been blessed with appropriately.
-I have gone from fighting with my wife about things that don’t matter because I wanted the safety of a large nest egg (holy sinner!) to learning to leverage my resources not only for providing safety and being generous with others, but also for being generous with my own family.
+I am confident that so long as I remain generous in my giving to others, do not become addicted to the worldly things I can afford, and that my “investments” remain about accomplishing my mission as a husband and father as opposed to status or sensuality, then I am using the resources I’ve been blessed with appropriately.
+I have gone from arguing with Teresa about things that don’t matter because I wanted the safety of a large nest egg (holy sinner!) to learning to leverage our resources not only for providing safety and being generous with others, but also for being generous with my own family.

 Some people hoard, some people spoil.
 Some people give away.
 Very few people are stewards of their wealth and really leverage their resources for their entire integrated life.